cem256/AI-Detector-iOS/README.md

 ## How results are calculated?

-- Large language models like ChatGPT typically generate text that is less complex and random compared to human-created content.
+- Large language models typically generate text that is less complex and random compared to human-created content.
 The level of randomness and complexity can be analyzed to differentiate between AI-generated and human-created content.

 ## What are the limitations of the AI Detector?